peterhry/peterhrynkow.com/_drafts/component-api.md

 ```

 #### Instance methods
-Does the component instance expose public methods?

 Instance methods are common for web components but unheard of in React.

 #### Callbacks or events

 In React, callbacks are supplied to the component as props.
 In Polymer, components fire events.

 #### Rendered UI

-What UI elements can the user interact with?
-Buttons, text inputs, drop down menus — these are all part of the component's API.
+The UI rendered by a component can be considered part of its API.

 ### What Impacts Component API Design?

 #### Customization

 It’s no secret that component-based design systems improve user experience by increasing visual consistency.
-That being said, consumers often want to customize the appearance of components, and it can be difficult to reconcile these two opposing ideas.
+That being said, consumers often want to customize the appearance of components and it can be difficult to reconcile these two opposing ideas.

 Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of humans within the organization to police visual consistency?